jmongard/Git.SemVersioning.Gradle/README.md

 //Set the version for the current project: version = semver.version

-//Or in a multi project build set the version of all projects: allprojects {
+//Or in a multi project build set the version of all projects (only include the plugin in the root project): def ver = semver.version allprojects {
-    version = semver.version
+    version = ver
 }
 ```